pranav-ust/BERT-keyphrase-extraction/README.md

 ### Future Work

-1. Some tokens have more than 1 annotations.
+1. Some tokens have more than one annotations.
 We did not consider multi-label classification.
-2. We only considered linear layer on top of BERT embeddings.
+2. We only considered a linear layer on top of BERT embeddings.
 We need to see whether SciBERT + BiLSTM + CRF makes a difference.

 ## Credits